fhiso/legacy-format/data-model.md

 ### AUTH   {#AUTH}

-The name of the individual who created or compiled information.
+Author: the name of the individual who created or compiled information.

 Contexts
 :   .`[SOUR]`.`[AUTH]`